armyids/armyids/README.md

 ### When was the Army IDs' initiative born?
 A look back at our progress: from Genesis to Fortification!

-We're excited to share our journey and have documented it on Notion.
-Here are the links to each chapter:

 <figure>
 <a href="https://bit.ly/armyids_fortification_2023"><img src='https://pbs.twimg.com/media/Fm547-3aMAErJsZ?format=jpg&name=large' alt='Chapter IV - The Fortification of Army IDs: Future-Proofing!'></a>
 <figcaption><p align="center"><a href="https://bit.ly/armyids_fortification_2023">Chapter IV - The Fortification of Army IDs: Future-Proofing!</a></p></figcaption>